mlflow/mlflow/docs/source/model/dependencies.rst

         mlflow models predict -m runs:/<run_id>/model-i <input_path>

 Using the :py:func:`mlflow.models.predict()` API is convenient for testing your model and inference environment quickly.
 However, it may not be a perfect simulation of the serving because it does not start the online inference server.
+That said, it's a great way to test whether your prediction inputs are correctly formatted.

+Formatting is subject to the inference types supported by your logged model.
+MLflow has the ability to support a variety of flavor-specfic input types such as a tensorflow tensor.
+MLflow also supports types that are not specific to a given flavor, such as a pandas DataFrame, numpy ndarray, python Dict, python List, scipy.sparse matrix, and spark data frame.

 Testing online inference endpoint with a virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~